The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

 The Panthers, so far: The Panthers made it to the national semifinals at perfect 35-0 last year before losing their first game of the season.
 Drury started the season before most teams, defeating then nationally-ranked West Texas A&M by 27 points.
 The Panthers also have a victory over preseason-No. 11 Central Missouri on their resume, as well as wins over Minnesota Duluth and Florida Southern which continue to receive votes in the WBCA poll.

-Toughest matchups remaining: Jan.
-23 at Indianapolis; Feb.
+Toughest matchups remaining: Feb.
 6 vs. Lewis; Feb.
 20 vs. Truman State; March 5-8 GLVC tournament

 DII UPSET: Eastern New Mexico upsets No. 2 Lubbock Christian.
 Here's how it happened